helius-labs/validator-firewall/README.md

 1. Install nightly components: `rustup toolchain install nightly --component rust-src`
 2. Install bpf-linker: `cargo install bpf-linker`

+### Caveats for Ubuntu 20.04

-3. If you're running on Ubuntu 20.04, there is a bug with bpftool and the default kernel installed by the distribution.
+There is a bug with bpftool and the default kernel installed by the distribution.
 To avoid running into it, you can install a newer bpftool version that does not include the bug with:

 ```
 sudo apt install linux-tools-5.8.0-63-generic
 export PATH=/usr/lib/linux-tools/5.8.0-63-generic:$PATH
 ```

+Bond interfaces are not supported.

 ## General Structure